snackk/Arduino_SmartCar/README.md

 # Arduino_SmartCar
-4WD Smart Car library for the Arduino.
+Arduino library for a 4WD SmartCar using L298N.

 This library allows an Arduino board to control a 4WD car with a L298N chipset connected to the motors.